-1 Differences between the total VM shown and the sum of the EoD, intra-day and ad-hoc VM calls may be due to total VM levels netting payments across individual calls This chart only includes CCPs where there was adequate information for an accurate EoD call breakdown.
+payments across individual calls This chart only includes CCPs where there was adequate information for an accurate EoD call breakdown.
 Sources: IOSCO Financial Stability Engagement Group's Data Working Group survey of CCPs; survey of clearing members/broker-dealers.

-Based on the available data the increases in both centrally cleared and non-centrally cleared VM were substantial.29 While the intermediaries survey only covers a sample of intermediaries, the survey results suggest that although VM for non-centrally cleared positions seems to generally exceed that for centrally cleared positions (Figure 2, right-hand panel).
-Though based on the limited margin data available from authorities (covering mainly US and euro area clients), most "client" sectors30 suffered valuation losses on their centrally cleared derivative portfolios, which resulted in more centrally cleared VM paid than received for client portfolios on an aggregate basis.
-This was the case especially for the investment fund and the "bank-clients"31 sectors (Figure 3).
-While in aggregate insurance companies ended up being cumulative net receivers of VM over the period, their VM payments did show significant volatility: they received VM calls until around mid-March 2020 but had to pay most of this VM back after mid-March, when markets (especially interest rates) reversed direction.
-Similar VM dynamics were observed for pension funds, while VM of hedge funds typically moved in the opposite direction to those of insurance companies and pension funds.
+Based on the available data, the increases in both centrally cleared and non-centrally cleared VM were substantial.31 While the intermediaries survey covers only a sample of intermediaries, the survey results suggest that, although VM for non-centrally cleared positions seems to generally exceed that for centrally cleared positions, in mid-March VM for centrally cleared positions exceeded that for non-centrally cleared positions (Figure 2, right-hand panel).
+Although based on the limited margin data available from authorities (covering mainly US and euro area clients), most "client" sectors32 suffered valuation losses on their centrally cleared derivative portfolios, resulting in more centrally cleared VM paid than received for client portfolios on an aggregate basis.
+This was the case especially for the investment fund and the "bank-clients"33 sectors (Figure 3).
+While, in aggregate, insurance companies ended up being cumulative net receivers of VM over the period, their VM payments did show significant volatility: they received VM calls until around mid-March 2020 but had to pay most of this VM back after mid-March, when markets (especially interest rates) reversed direction.
+Similar VM dynamics were observed for pension funds, while the VM of hedge funds typically moved in the opposite direction to those of insurance companies and pension funds.

-29 The increases in centrally cleared VM were substantial for most client groups, though they differed in magnitude across client sectors.
+31 The increases in centrally cleared VM were substantial for most client groups, although they differed in magnitude across client sectors.
 However, most authorities were unable or unwilling to provide sectoral non-centrally cleared VM data for NBFI clients, indicating a potential data gap.

-30 Insurance, pension funds, hedge funds, investments, banks and other financial institutions (OFIs).
+32 Insurance, pension funds, hedge funds, investments, banks and other financial institutions (OFIs).

-31 These are defined as any banks that clear as a client and not as a clearing member.
+33 These are defined as any banks that clear as a client and not as a clearing member.

-1 South African Reserve Bank only provided data for insurance corporations and banks.
+1 South African Reserve Bank provided data only for insurance corporations and banks.
 2 Increases indicate variation margin (VM) received, while decreases indicate VM paid.
 Aggregation at a sector level nets out VM paid and received within the sector 3 Absolute value of flows by sectors, 10-day moving average normalised with respect to the 3-17 February 2020 average.

-Source: Survey of/data collection from regulatory authorities (submissions from European Central Bank; Commodity Futures Trading Commission; South African Reserve Bank).
+Source: Survey of/data collection from regulatory authorities (submissions from ECB; Commodity Futures Trading Commission; South African Reserve Bank).

 Data on the gross values of centrally cleared VM flows show that the increase in VM volatility was substantial and differed across sectors.
 The right-hand panel of Figure 3 shows the combined absolute value of centrally cleared VM payment and receipt flows for each sector, normalised using the early February average.
-The largest relative increase in centrally cleared VM was faced by hedge funds, whose gross VM payments and receipts increased by more than 10 times.
+The largest relative increase in centrally cleared VM was faced by hedge funds, whose gross VM payments and receipts increased more than tenfold.
 On the other hand, gross centrally cleared VM only doubled for the "bank-clients" sector.